 - Use the

-Get Client Source IP Address HTTP listeners use X-Forwarded-For to obtain real IP addresses of clients.
-Automatically Enable Listener After Creation Choose whether to start the listener after the listener is configured.
-The listener is started by default.
+Obtain Client Source IP Address HTTP listeners use the X-Forwarded-For header field to identify the originating IP addresses of clients.
+Automatically Enable Listener After Creation Specify whether to start the listener after the listener is configured.
+By default, the listener is started after configuration.

 - Click Next.

-After configuring the listener, you must add backend servers to process client requests.
-You can use the default server group configured for the SLB instance, or configure a VServer group or a primary/secondary server group.
+After you configure the listener, you must add backend servers to process client requests.
+You can add backend servers to the default server group, or create VServer groups or primary/secondary server groups and then add servers to them.
 For more information, see Backend server overview.

-- Select the ECS instances to be added, and then click Next.
+- Select ECS instances (backend servers) that you want to add, and then click Next.

 - Click Next.

-SLB checks the service availability of backend servers by performing health checks.
-The health check feature improves the overall availability of frontend business and avoids the impact of exceptions occurring on backend servers.
-Click Modify to modify health check configurations.
+SLB checks the availability of backend servers by performing the health check.
+The health check feature improves the availability of frontend services by minimizing downtime caused by health issues of backend servers.
+Click Modify to configure advanced health check settings.
 For more information, see Health check overview.

-- In the Submit step, check the configurations.
-You can click Modify to modify the configurations.
+- In the Submit step, check the configuration.
+You can click Modify to modify configuration settings.

 - Click Submit.

-- In the Configuration Successful dialog box, click OK.
+- In the Configure Successful dialog box, click OK.

-After successful configuration, you can view the created listener on the Listener tab.
+You can check the created listener on the Listener tab.